evaneliasyoung/steam-py/README.md

 View the wiki for documentation on the user type

 ## Requirements
+Any requirements will automatically be installed using the aforementioned installation method.
-To install any modules (these should be installed using the suggested inistallation method) use `pip3 install (module)`
+To install any modules use `pip3 install (module)`
 * requests
 * beautifulsoup4
 * pytest